EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ```

 ## Step 4: Create The Data Structure for the Table
 Before a table can be configured and instantiated, we need to define a struct that represents the data structure of the address book.
-Since it is an address book, the table will contain people, so create a `struct` called "person"
+Since it is an address book, the table will contain people, so create a `struct` called "person."
+For this exercise, create the struct` called "person" in the `private` section of the "addressbook" class.

 ```cpp
 struct person {};